GargiMishra19/iFselect-ODE/README.md

-# iFselect-ODE: An Individual Fairness based Outlier Detection Ensemble
+# Individually Fair Selection (iFselect) of members for an Outlier Detection Ensemble